ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 # Creating file shares with customer-managed encryption at rest
 {: #file-storage-vpc-encryption}

 By default, {{site.data.keyword.filestorage_vpc_short}} shares are encrypted with IBM-managed encryption.
-However, you can also create encrypted file shares by using a supported key management service to create or import your own root keys.
-After you specify the encryption type for a file share, you can't change it.
+However, you can also create an envelop-encryption for your file shares by using one of the supported key management services to create or import your own root keys.
+You can't change the encryption type after the file share is created.
 {: shortdesc}

+For more information, see [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption)

 ## Before you begin
 {: #custom-managed-vol-prereqs-file}

 To create file shares with customer-managed encryption, you must first provision a key management service, and create or import your customer root key (CRK).
-You must also [authorize access](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-volumes-prereqs) between {{site.data.keyword.filestorage_vpc_short}} and the key management service.
+You must also [create a service-to-service authorization](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-volumes-prereqs) between {{site.data.keyword.filestorage_vpc_short}} and the key management service.
 When you complete these prerequisites, you can start creating file shares that use customer-managed encryption.

 For more information, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs).